An Easy Visual Motor Activity for Kids Using Magnets

 Two, this activity addresses numerous skills.

-A small magnet size encourages grasping using only the skill fingers (thumb, index and middle fingers.)
+A smaller magnet size helps work on pencil grasp development in the dominant hand; kids grasp the magnet using only the skill fingers (thumb, index and middle fingers.)
 This helps strengthen and stabilize the fingers within the hand.

 Kids are often so reliant on visual input during learning (as noted in the Tactile Learning Activity post.)
 This visual motor activity improves kinesthetic awareness as the hand below the plate finds, grasps and moves the magnet.
 In turn, this stimulates a different part of the brain.

 If the tray or plate is large enough, the dominant hand and eyes also cross the midline of the body.
-(If the child doesn’t twist or turn his / her trunk or head.)
+(If the child keeps the helper hand at midline, and if he or she doesn’t twist or turn the trunk or head.)

 In summary, this simple visual motor activity supports academic learning tasks while also addressing many developmental skills!!